whyshhnuv/JF-ROUTER/README.md

 ---

 ## Notes
 - Methods are tested but may break with firmware updates
-- Some techniques may be patched by ISP updates

 ---

 ## Contribution